pastelnetwork/ansible_playbook_for_initial_setup_of_fresh_machine_for_sn/README.md

 To use this script, you need:

-1. An Ubuntu server (tested on Ubuntu 22.10) with SSH access
+1. An Ubuntu server (tested on Ubuntu 22.10) with SSH access.
+It should have a static IP address, and a minimum of 8 CPU cores, 16gb of RAM, and a 1tb+ SSD/NVME drive.
 2. SSH access to the server with the 'ubuntu' user

 ## Usage